eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 7. The Wallet Unit continues by requesting the User for approval.

-8. The User can approve, disapprove or approve selective disclosure of the presentation of the requested attributes.
+8. The User selects the attributes that will be presented.

-9. The Wallet Unit sends a response containing only the approved attributes, to the Relying Party Instance.
+9. The Wallet Unit sends a response containing only the approved attributes to the Relying Party Instance.

+##### 6.6.3.3 Wallet Unit allows User to verify that Relying Party does not request more attributes than it registered

+During registration, the Relying Party registered which attributes it intends to request from Wallet Units.
+The Registrar listed these attributes in a Relying Party registration certificate.
+The Relying Party Instance sends this registration certificate to the Wallet Unit in the presentation request.
+The Wallet Unit displays the contents of the registration certificate to the User, at least in case the requested attribute do not conform to the list of attributes in the presentation certificate.

-##### 6.6.3.3 Wallet Unit evaluates disclosure policy embedded in attestation, if present
+##### 6.6.3.4 Wallet Unit evaluates disclosure policy embedded in attestation, if present

 The PID Provider or Attestation Provider optionally embeds a disclosure policy in the PID or attestation.
 Such an embedded disclosure policy contains rules determining which (types of) Relying Party are allowed by the PID Provider or Attestation Provider to receive which attributes from the PID or attestation.